What is a Patient Information Leaflet and why is it useful?

 Applying the patch

-Step 1: Each patch is sealed in a pouch.
-Just before use, open the pouch by tearing where indicated.
+Each patch is sealed in a pouch.
+Just before use, cut the pouch along the dotted line with scissors.
+Be careful not to damage the transdermal patches with the scissors.
 Take out the patch.
 Do not use the patch if the pouch seal is broken.

 Press the patch against your skin with the palm of your hand and count slowly to 30.
 Make sure that the whole patch is in contact with your skin, especially at the edges.